Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/upgrade.md

     ```

 {:.note}
-> Replace `BEARER_TOKEN`, `CONTROL_PLANE_ID`, `DESIRED_VERSION`, `GEO_LOCATION`, and `CLOUD_GATEWAY_NETWORK_ID` with your specific details.
+> Replace `BEARER_TOKEN`, `CONTROL_PLANE_ID`, `DESIRED_VERSION`, `GEO_LOCATION`, `REGION`, and `CLOUD_GATEWAY_NETWORK_ID` with your specific details.

 {{site.konnect_short_name}} will upgrade the version of all the data plane nodes to the version you selected automatically, the response body will contain information about the data plane group, including the version.

 Kong performs a rolling upgrade of the fully-managed data plane nodes.
-This is a zero downtime upgrade because Kong synchronizes the data plane with load balancer registration and deregistration and gracefully terminates the the old data plane nodes to reduce the impact on the ongoing traffic.
+This is a zero downtime upgrade because Kong synchronizes the data plane with load balancer registration and de-registration and gracefully terminates the old data plane nodes to reduce the impact on the ongoing traffic.
 {% endnavtab %}
 {% endnavtabs %}